 For a number of years now, the United Arab Emirates has been an exceptional business partner for French companies and has emerged as the country’s main outlet in the Middle East in recent years.
 French exports have tripled in the space of ten years and now stabilized, despite a particularly competitive market.

-In order to best meet the needs of its clients on the Omani market, Simon Associés has entered into a transnational agreement with the Al Alawi & Co law firm.
+In order to meet the needs of its customers on the UAE market, Simon Associés has developed privileged relations with economic and legal partners locally.

 En poursuivant votre navigation sur ce site, vous acceptez l’utilisation de Cookies pour vous proposer des publicités ciblées adaptées à vos centres d’intérêts et réaliser des statistiques de visitesAccepterEn savoir plus